Axedyson/syncbase/README.md

   </a>
 </p>

-I welcome any kind of contribution!
+Any kind of contribution is welcome!

 ### How to contribute (will add a proper and more detailed guide later)

 #### Project setup

-- I highly recommend to use vscode, but it's also fine to use a different code editor!
+- Vscode is highly recommended, but it's also fine to use a different code editor!
 - Have node installed, preferably a version that is minimum 16 (I'm using v16.13.0 LTS)
 - Have yarn installed
 - Have postgresql installed, also the user postgres needs to have the password postgres